HorizenOfficial/horizen-academy-v2/docs/defi/automated-market-maker-amms.md

 Liquidity providers earn a fee for every transaction that occurs in the pool in exchange for supplying the pool with an equal amount of each token pair.
 Users pay a transaction fee every time they deposit one token into the pool and take out an equivalent value in the other token (for example, 1 ETH for 2,000 DAI)

+Liquidity providers earn a fee for every transaction that occurs in the pool in exchange for supplying the pool with an equal amount of each token pair.
+Users pay a transaction fee every time they deposit one token into the pool and take out an equivalent value in the other token (for example, 1 ETH for 2,000 DAI)

 ### What are Liquidity Pools?

 **Liquidity pools** are pools of capital managed by smart contracts.
 The pools often contain two tokens that are used as trading pairs.